Kate Middleton's secret tribute to Princess Diana at Prince Louis' christening

 Meghan Markle had all eyes on her at the Royal Wedding earlier this year and the former actress also paid tribute to husband Prince Harry's beloved mother.

-36-year-old Meghan slipped on an enormous aquamarine cocktail ring previously worn by Princess Diana for the late-night wedding reception.
+The 36-year-old slipped on an enormous aquamarine cocktail ring previously worn by Princess Diana for the late-night wedding reception.

 Kate opted for an elegant white frock for the Christening service (Credit - Getty)